sigman78/Defer/README.md

-Defered
+Defer
 =======

-Defered is a C++17 library for non-blocking variant of std::future and a piece of monadic-like sugar.
+Defer is a C++17 library for non-blocking variant of std::future and a piece of monadic-like sugar.

 ## Documentation